Quadriga (company): Insolvency proceedings

 On 5 February 2019, Nova Scotia Supreme Court Justice Michael J. Wood ordered a "30-day stay that precludes the filing of claims against Quadriga", which is a temporary legal protection from its creditors under the Companies' Creditors Arrangement Act, a legal status that allows insolvent corporations to restructure their business and financial affairs.
 Meanwhile, in order to manage the finances of the company during the process, a third-party monitor, Ernst & Young, was appointed.
 Aaron Matthews served as Director of Operations.

 Ernst & Young reported on 6 February 2019 that C$468,675 of bitcoin were "inadvertently" sent to an inaccessible cold wallet.

 On 5 March 2019, Justice Wood extended Quadriga's court protection to 23 April.
 He appointed Peter Wedlake of Grant Thornton to be chief restructuring officer.
 Quadriga's customers are owed C$260 million in cryptocurrency and cash.
 A C$24.7 million disbursement fund has been planned with C$300,000 to go to Cotten's widow, Jennifer Robertson, who advanced that amount to start the court proceedings; C$200,000 will go to Ernst & Young and another C$250,000 to its lawyers; C$229,842 will go to Quadriga's lawyers; and C$17,000 to independent contractors.

 Quadriga's lawyer, the firm Stewart McKelvey, withdrew from the case due to a potential conflict of interest.

 On 10 March 2023, the trustee in bankruptcy Ernst & Young declared a first interim dividend at the rate of C$0.13 per CAD of proven claim value.
 The aggregate amount of the First Interim Dividend is approximately $40,000,000.
 Payment of the First Interim Dividend is subject to the Superintendent of Bankruptcy's Levy of approximately 0.39% of the dividend.
 The interim dividend provides for a distribution of approximately 87.0% of the funds the Trustee is currently holding.

-In popular media

-A documentary titled Dead Man's Switch: A Crypto Mystery about the story of Gerald Cotten premiered at the 2021 Hot Docs Canadian International Documentary Festival.

-The CBC released a 6-episode podcast about Quadriga and the death of its founder called A Death in Cryptoland.
-The podcast was hosted by Takara Small.

-A Netflix documentary titled Trust No One: The Hunt for the Crypto King about the story of Gerald Cotten was released in March 2022.

-A 2021 8-episode podcast entitled Exit Scam followed the buildup of Quadriga, and investigated whether Gerald Cotten had faked his own death.
-The podcast was reported by Aaron Lammer and Lane Brown.

-The story of Gerald Cotten also served as the basis for the plot to the first episode of Law & Order Toronto: Criminal Intent.